Skip to content

 #1 The Sound Test

-Hold your ring close to your ear and tap the side.
+Hold your gemstone ring close to your ear and tap the side.
 Do you hear a faint "clicking" sound?
 If so, your stone is loose.
 Stop wearing it immediately and see a jeweler.

 Jewelry Care Self Check